Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: General relativistic model

-}where $r_{e}$\ is the emitter radius (the radius of megamaser features in this case).
-We use the approximation $ \Theta \approx r_e / D$, where $\Theta$ is the angular distance between a given maser and the BH in our model and estimations.
+where $r_{e}$\ is the emitter radius (the radius of megamaser features in this case).
+We used the approximation $ \Theta \approx r_e / D$, where $\Theta$ is the angular distance between a given maser and the BH in our model and estimations.
+In order to further develop our treatment, we needed to perform a statistical fit of megamaser astrophysical data.
+We remark that in this work, we focus on the redshifted and blueshifted masers only because they are located at the points where their velocity gain paths are the longest (i.e., around the disk midline).